Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Project Description

-This is a potential back end for a blog contributed to by many authors with tagging functionality.
+This is a NodeJS, PostgreSQL & Express API for a hypothetical blog contributed to by many authors with tagging functionality.

 ## Key Features